SAP-archive/teched2020-INT161/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are: Knowledge of using Swagger UI to send API. requests.

 ## Exercises

+Find the supplemental documentation [here](https://github.com/SAP-samples/teched2020-INT161/blob/master/INT161_Presentation.pdf)
 Start the exercises [here](https://github.com/SAP-samples/teched2020-INT161/blob/master/exercises/INT161_Workshop%20Material.pdf).

 ## How to obtain support